 In 2010, Michael was awarded a Pro Humanitate Award by the North American Resource Center for Child Welfare (for an article co-authored with Amy Neustein) in recognition of “the intellectual integrity and moral courage required to transcend political and social barriers to champion best practice in the field of child welfare.”
 As an author, he was awarded the University of Virginia’s Wagenheim Prize for fiction in 1979, and has published work in Oasis, Scholia Satyrica, Cimarron Review and Virginia Literary Review.

-The common themes in Michael’s work are an abiding concern with the power of the written word (whether in a story or in a legal brief) and a passionate commitment to truth.
+The common themes in Michael’s work are an abiding concern with the power of the written word (whether in a story, a poem or a legal brief) and a passionate commitment to truth.
 This has led to a unique career of service to parents and children who are struggling in an imperfect system.